maple-labs/fixed-term-loan/README.md

 For all information related to the ongoing bug bounty for these contracts run by [Immunefi](https://immunefi.com/), please visit this [site](https://immunefi.com/bounty/maple/).

 ## About Maple

 [Maple Finance](https://maple.finance) is a decentralized corporate credit market.
 Maple provides capital to institutional borrowers through globally accessible fixed-income yield opportunities.

-For all technical documentation related to the currently deployed Maple protocol, please refer to the maple-core GitHub [wiki](https://github.com/maple-labs/maple-core-v2/wiki).

 ---